-9.2 Organisation contact area
+9.2 Organization contact area

-Name: Organisation contact area Abstract type: true Definition: A feature often associated with contact information for an organization that exercises a management role or offers a service in the location.
-Code: 'OrganisationContactArea' Remarks: It is not a requirement that every instance of the feature be associated with a management, reporting, or service organization.
+Name: Organization Contact Area [IHOREG 481] Abstract type: true Definition: A feature often associated with contact information for an organization that exercises a management role or offers a service in the location.
+Code: 'OrganizationContactArea' Remarks: It is not a requirement that every instance of the feature be associated with a management, reporting, or service organization.
 Aliases: (none) Supertype: FeatureType Feature use type: geographic Permitted primitives: noGeometry

 Attribute Bindings